Nozlaf/PD2Nagiosv3/README.md

 - [X] Support more than one webhook subscription (Multiple signatures)
 - [X] Support writing to the nagios command file directly like the old cgi did

-* Additional functionality which I am actively working on

-- [ ] Support grouped alerts in PagerDuty

 * Additional functionality which I am considering

 - [ ] Support sending webhook to the old CGI